 Why Is My Passenger Footwell Leaking Water?

-You’re leaking because a clogged drain or faulty seal lets HVAC condensate or rainwater enter the footwell; inspect and clear the drain, reseal or replace seals, and follow the TSB procedure to reclaim your vehicle’s freedom.
+You are leaking because a clogged drain or faulty seal lets HVAC condensate or rainwater enter the footwell.
+Inspect and clear the drain, reseal or replace seals, and follow the TSB procedure.

 Why Is Water Leaking Inside My Car Passenger Side?

-Mostly it’s coming from HVAC drain issues and evaporator seepage; you’ll inspect water sources, use leak detection methods, document findings, and replace the AC drain hose or evaporator assembly so you can reclaim freedom from damp problems.
+Mostly it comes from HVAC drain issues and evaporator seepage.
+Inspect water sources, use leak detection methods, document findings, and replace the AC drain hose or evaporator assembly.

 Conclusion

-You’ve traced the drip, followed the HVAC drain, and weighed repair versus replacement—now act.
-Like pruning a sick branch to save the tree, reconnecting or rerouting the drain and removing paraffin buildup cuts the problem at its root.
-Document everything, get dealer quotes, and seal temporary gaps to curb odor and mold until a proper fix’s done.
-Methodically, prioritize drainage, cleanliness, and clear records to prevent recurrence and justify repairs.
+You have traced the drip, followed the HVAC drain, and weighed repair versus replacement.
+Reconnecting or rerouting the drain and removing paraffin buildup cuts the problem at its root.
+Document everything, get dealer quotes, and seal temporary gaps to curb odor and mold until the proper fix is done.
+Prioritize drainage, cleanliness, and clear records to prevent recurrence and justify repairs.